Electric car revolution brightens outlook for a medley of metals

 China dominates the sector for graphite, used in anodes.
 Benchmark Mineral Intelligence expects 150,000-170,000 tonnes of extra anode grade graphite will be needed by 2020, worth an extra $1.125-1.275 billion.

-Canada's Eagle Graphite (EGA.V) said while the impact of electric vehicles on its business is still to be felt, when global production hits around 1 million cars per year, the draw on graphite supplies will become significant.
+Canada's Eagle Graphite said while the impact of electric vehicles on its business is still to be felt, when global production hits around 1 million cars per year, the draw on graphite supplies will become significant.

 "The more forward-looking manufacturers are rightly becoming concerned about long term supply," its CEO Jamie Deith said.
 "Not only is there the question of producing enough graphite, but the fact that China accounts for 100 percent of natural graphite anodes today is an additional concern."